 - 10.1 This report has sought to provide further information to address Member's reasons for deferral.
-It is also considered as an addendum to the report in Appendix 2 and they should be read together in terms of a comprehensive assessment of the proposals. - 10.2 It is now clear that the Building Regulations issue on fire access as previously reported is not a determining factor to justify the co-joining of the two developments.
+It is also considered as an addendum to the report in Appendix 2 and they should be read together in terms of a comprehensive assessment of the proposals. - It is now clear that the Building Regulations issue on fire access as previously reported is not a determining factor to justify the co-joining of the two developments.
 The main issue is therefore the provision of an access at Vernon House which is satisfactory to HCC which would negate the need for the schemes to be joined together (regardless of the ransom strip having been purchased) versus the current application proposals and the considerations of highway safety of using De Port Heights for access and the impact on existing residential amenities of residents from additional traffic.
 These considerations are addressed in the report in Appendix 2.
-As outlined in paragraph 9.2, HCC are stringently applying their guidance to the proposed access onto the A32 and officers consider that this arguably is not unreasonable for the reasons outlined.
+As outlined in paragraph 9.5, HCC are stringently applying their guidance to the proposed access onto the A32 and officers consider that this arguably is not unreasonable for the reasons outlined.
 Members will be updated on the viability of the scheme in due course. - 10.3 Notwithstanding the issues of the access at Vernon House, there is no objection from Highways for De Port Heights to be used from a technical perspective.
-Officers remain of the view that, on balance, the impact upon amenity would not be so significant to warrant refusing the applications. - 10.4 In regard to the recommendations below, if permission is granted new decision notices would be issued which would sit alongside the original permissions, which remain intact and unaltered.
-The new decisions would also exclude conditions from the original permission which have been discharged.
-Various conditions on each permission which have been discharged are omitted from the recommendations below.
-The proposed amendments to the site layout plans would not impact upon the conditions which have already been discharged. - 10.5 The amended condition nos.12 are included in the recommendation below but have been re-numbered as conditions no.10 because of omitting discharged conditions.
-They are highlighted in bold.
+Officers remain of the view that, on balance, the impact upon amenity would not be so significant to warrant refusing the application.